Can’t Recognize Faces After Stroke? You May Have Prosopagnosia

 Why Can’t I Recognize Faces After Stroke?

 Prosopagnosia is a neurological disorder that, most notably, impairs an individual’s ability to recognize faces.
-It can sometimes impair a person’s ability to recognize facial social cues as well.
-In some rare cases, people with the condition report difficulty recognizing other things like places or objects, however this would typically be classified as a different type of agnosia altogether.
+It can sometimes impair a person’s ability to understand facial expressions as well.
+In some rare cases, people with the condition report difficulty recognizing other things like places or objects, however, this would typically be classified as a different type of agnosia altogether.

-A major cause of prosopagnosia is stroke.
-A stroke occurs where the supply of blood in the brain is compromised.
-When this happens, areas of the brain are deprived of oxygen-rich blood and vulnerable to damage, which leads to secondary effects — such as prosopagnosia.
+A common cause of prosopagnosia is stroke.
+A stroke occurs when the supply of blood to the brain is compromised.
+When this happens, areas of the brain that are deprived of oxygen-rich blood are damaged, which leads to secondary effects — such as prosopagnosia.

 Another study looked at 44 stroke survivors with prosopagnosia and found that the majority of them had damage in the right fusiform gyrus.
-This area of the brain, part of the temporal lobe and occipital lobe, is thought to play a major role in facial recognition.
-However, not every individual with a stroke in the temporal or occipital lobe will experience prosopagnosia, because every brain is different and every stroke is different.
+This area of the brain, part of the temporal and occipital lobes, is thought to play a major role in facial recognition.
+However, not every individual with a stroke in the temporal or occipital lobes will experience prosopagnosia, because every brain is different and every stroke is different.
+Even among individuals who can’t recognize faces after stroke, differences in causes and symptoms of the condition exist.

 Symptoms of Prosopagnosia After Stroke